xieweiAlex/English_Learning/words/2025/words-Feb-25.md

 --------------------------

+rhinitis.
+berate, excoriate.
+He proceeded to excoriate me in front of the nurses.
+calumny.
+The skin graft failed to take.
+Her burns were treated with skin grafts.
+Apples are easily grafted.

-A busker is someone who performs music or an act on the street.
+A **busker** is someone who performs music or an act on the street. -

-Pursuit of happiness is unalienable right for everyone.
+Pursuit of happiness is **unalienable right** for everyone.
-We are endowed by our Creator with certain unalienable rights.
+We are **endowed** by our Creator with certain **unalienable rights**.

-This flapper, Fort Knox.
+**This flapper, Fort Knox**.
 The man was brutish and **coarse**.
-improper comment/handling.
+**improper** comment/handling.

 The office is a **pigsty**.
 **jumble sale**.